Joc Pederson Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.80).
+- The Reds' 4.83 team ERA ranks 26th among all league pitching staffs.

-- Reds pitchers combine to give up the fifth-most home runs in baseball (124 total, 1.3 per game).
+- Reds pitchers combine to give up 128 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- His last time out was on Saturday, July 8 against the Milwaukee Brewers, when the right-hander threw 3 2/3 innings, surrendering five earned runs while allowing six hits.
+- In his last time out on Friday against the Milwaukee Brewers, the righty went six innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.